GabeStah/gremlin-chaos-monkey/src/developer-tutorial/index.md

 Before you can use Chaos Monkey you'll need to have Spinnaker deployed and running.
 We've created a handful of step-by-step tutorials for deploying Spinnaker, depending on the environment and level of control you're looking for.

 - [How to Quickly Deploy Spinnaker for Chaos Monkey][#spinnaker-quick-start] will guide you through a rapid deployment of Spinnaker on AWS.
-- [How to Manually Deploy Spinnaker for Chaos Monkey][#spinnaker-manual] provides a much more in-depth tutorial for installing Spinnaker as it was intended, with the help of the Halyard tool, on a local or virtual machine.
+- [How to Deploy a Spinnaker Stack for Chaos Monkey][#spinnaker-manual] provides a much more in-depth tutorial for installing Spinnaker as it was intended, with the help of the Halyard tool, on a local or virtual machine.

 ### Installing MySQL